The Secrets of Cellaring Wine

 Keeping your cellar organised

 Keeping track of what you have lying down and when you should drink it requires a system.
 There are apps like Vivino or Delectable available or you could use good old-fashioned pen and paper.
 Why not buy a dedicated cellar book to keep track of what you have and when to drink them?
 Some people choose to organise their cellar with the wines that are ready to be drunk at the top of the racks.
 This requires dedication as you need to be moving bottles around regularly.
-We suggest separating reds, whites, sparklings and fortifieds, and attaching tags around the necks of the bottles with the name of the wine, the vintage and the year it should be drunk written on it.
+We suggest separating reds, whites, sparklings and fortifieds.
+You can attach tags around the necks of the bottles.
+Inscribe the name of the wine, the vintage and the year it should be drunk written on it.
 This way they can lay undisturbed until they enter their optimum drinking window.

 The benefits of cellaring wine